Skip to content

 **Shipping, labs, and add-ons.** Cold-chain shipping, required lab work, and supplies are sometimes bundled and sometimes extra.
 Extras that are "optional" until they are not still belong in the total.

-Normalize before you compare Here is the only fair comparison: total dollars per month, at your expected maintenance dose, after any introductory period ends, including membership and any mandatory add-ons.
+Here is the only fair comparison: total dollars per month, at your expected maintenance dose, after any introductory period ends, including membership and any mandatory add-ons.
 Run every provider through that same formula and the offers that looked cheapest on the landing page often are not.
-This normalization is exactly what the cost-value dimension of our [WeighScore methodology](/methodology) does — it strips the marketing and compares the real number.
+This normalization is exactly what the cost-value dimension of our WeighScore methodology does — it strips the marketing and compares the real number.

-Why we do not publish a single price here Because any number we printed would be wrong by the time you read it.
+Because any number we printed would be wrong by the time you read it.
 Compounded GLP-1 pricing shifts with pharmacy sourcing, dose, promotions, and each provider's own strategy.
 Rather than quote a figure that ages badly, we grade providers on how honest and stable their pricing is — and we tell you how to verify the current number yourself.
 Treat any price you see anywhere, including in an ad, as something to confirm at checkout.

-Cost is one dimension, not the whole decision The cheapest normalized price is not automatically the best value.
+The cheapest normalized price is not automatically the best value.
 A slightly higher monthly cost that includes real clinical oversight, labs, and monitoring can be the better deal — and a rock-bottom price attached to a punishing contract is not a deal at all.
-Weigh price against the other five dimensions in our [six-point checklist](/how-to-choose-a-glp1-provider), and understand what you are buying with [compounded vs. brand-name GLP-1](/compounded-vs-brand-name-glp1) and [is compounded semaglutide legit and safe?](/is-compounded-semaglutide-legit-and-safe)
+Weigh price against the other five dimensions in our six-point checklist, and understand what you are buying with compounded vs. brand-name GLP-1 and is compounded semaglutide legit and safe?
+If you're weighing a compounded quote against the branded product it's substituting for, Ozempic vs. Wegovy is worth reading first — and if insurance might cover the branded option, run the numbers in does insurance cover GLP-1 weight-loss drugs? before assuming compounded is cheaper in practice.

-Do the math, then compare Pull two or three quotes, normalize each to true monthly cost at maintenance, and only then compare.
-To see how providers stack up across cost and the other dimensions, browse our [reviews](/research) and side-by-side [comparisons](/compare).
+Pull two or three quotes, normalize each to true monthly cost at maintenance, and only then compare.
+We have already done the first sort for you: the cheapest GLP-1 ledger puts every provider in price order and prints its grade rank alongside, so the trade behind a low sticker is visible on the row — and every other ranking we publish, by molecule and by constraint, is indexed on the rankings page.
+To see how providers stack up across cost and the other dimensions, browse our reviews and side-by-side comparisons.

 Frequently asked questions